 Ayako Kato offers dance audiences experiences which can give vitality to humanity.
-By informing the vulnerable, sensitive and elusive state of human beings, the company reevaluates the fundamental beauty of our ephemeral being, its intrinsic value and the strength.
-The company strives to respond to the contemporary society and searches the creative apparatus that increases social change through dance.
+By informing the vulnerable, sensitive and elusive state of human beings, the dance reevaluates the fundamental beauty of our ephemeral being, its intrinsic value and the strength.
+The company strives to respond to the contemporary society and executes the creation that increases social change through dance.

-Ayako believes that art is the tool to balance human lives between secular/conventional life and sacred/spiritual life.
-Art is the reminder to remember humans are a fractal part of nature and nature as themselves.
-Knowing who we are helps us, humans, to stay humble and in harmony.
-Fostering this notion through dance, the company’s purpose of creation is to convey the value of ephemeral as well as eternal beauty of being as it is.
+Art is the tool to balance human lives.
+Dance is the art of being and the reminder for humans to be nature as themselves.
+Knowing who we are helps us to be humble and in harmony.
+Practicing this notion through movement, the company conveys the value of ephemeral, yet perpetual beauty of being.

 Often fused with western music/sounds, particularly J.S.
 Bach, free jazz, experimental music and improvisation, Kato’s choreography, which looks simple, yet multilayered in meanings, encourage active participation from audiences through their imagination, memories and experiences.